Josef Haiböck: Aerial victory claims

-According to Spick, Haiböck was credited with 77 aerial victories claimed in 604 combat missions.
+According to US historian David T. Zabecki, Haiböck was credited with 77 aerial victories.
+Spick also lists him with 77 aerial victories claimed in 604 combat missions.
 This figure includes 60 aerial victories on the Eastern Front, and further 16 victories over the Western Allies.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 73 aerial victory claims, plus twelve further unconfirmed claims.
 This figure of confirmed claims includes 59 aerial victories on the Eastern Front and 14 over the Western Allies.